AGU-Data/agu-data.github.io/_resources/agu-data-software-sharing-guidance.md

 4. **Software that is restricted by commercial, industry, patent, government policies, regulations or laws:** Software supporting this research is available in [cite in-text citation reference from third-party source], with [these restrictions that include information concerning required NDA, licensing, agreements], and is not accessible to the public or research community.
 [Provide a process for how other researchers can gain access.]
 NOTE: If your software is in this category, the editors will determine if this statement meets the AGU guidelines sufficiently.

 5. **Theoretical papers, or most review papers:** Software (other than for typesetting) was not used for this research.

+_We are thankful to Dr. Peter Fox and his initial draft contribution to this guidance document while also saddened by his recent passing.
+Peter's contributions to the community continue to have a great impact as represented in this document.
+Thank you, Peter, you are missed._